 Now that’s a bit of a worry.
 Are the only blogs making money ones that teach you how to make money from blogging?

 There are blogs using the cheap trick of manipulating income reports.
-People start blogs, lie or exaggerate about their income, forget to mention they’re spending tonnes of money on advertising and tell people they have “the answer” to making money from blogging.
+People start blogs, lie or exaggerate about their income, forget to mention they’re spending tons of money on advertising, and tell people they have “the answer” to making money from blogging.

 But assuming you want to be honest, (you have to live with yourself at the end of the day), legitimate blogs about personal finance are good ways to make money and easy to monetize.

 Health And Fitness

 If you had the answer to eternal youth, you would be the richest person on the planet.
 As types of blogs that make money go, health and fitness will always be big topics.

 Health is an obsession of the human race, always has been and always will be no matter how unhealthy we all become.
 Tagging onto that is fitness with the added attraction that fit people look good, are perceived to be better at finding a mate… tapping right into Maslow’s hierarchy of needs.
 Bingo!
-Health and fitness is a great topic that’s easy to monetise.
+Health and fitness is a great topic that’s easy to monetize.

 Diet And Nutrition